minju5054/minju5054/README.md

 ### Hi there 👋

-This is a repositlory that I manage myself.
+This is a repository that I manage myself.